Celebrating Mother’s Day at home together

 Spas might be closed, but that doesn’t mean Mom doesn’t want a little pampering.
 Recreate the spa experience at home by giving her a massage or a pedicure, playing calming music and treating her to a DIY face mask.
 Kids can help by preparing ingredients and supplies (and maybe taking their game of tag outside).

 Create the full cinema experience at home with popcorn, candy and Mom’s favorite movie.
 Kids can play pretend as movie theater cashiers, selling snacks, drinks and taking homemade tickets!
 Click here for more ideas.

 Try something new

 Play a new game, try out a new hobby, do a virtual dance lesson on YouTube—use today to do something out of the ordinary!
-Having a unique day is a sure bet for a memorable Mother’s Day.
+Having a new experience together is a sure bet for a memorable Mother’s Day.

 Give Mom some alone time

 If your family has been cooped up in the house for a while, Mom has probably put in a lot of energy balancing parenting, working and just keeping the household together.
 Mother’s Day is a great opportunity to give Mom a break and let her relax.
 Make sure she gets as much “me time” as she needs.